Choose a block 2 module

 "Overall I loved the module and found it really interesting.
 The teaching style was very different to what I am used to at home and I found it much easier to follow and

 Are you interested in gaining an understanding of the evolving field of conflict analysis?
 This module provides an introduction to the nature and causes of armed conflicts as well as their resolution.
 Initially the module focuses on motivations driving different forms of conflict, for example, greed versus grievance and ethnicity.
 The second part of the module introduces types of interventions to conflicts and methods of conflict resolution.
 You will explore conflict resolution methods such as mediation, negotiation, collaborative problem solving and peacekeeping operations.
 You will also have the opportunity to apply knowledge gained in the module to case studies of international conflicts and a conflict simulation exercise.
 This is an interdisciplinary module with elements of traditional conflict management approaches combined with contemporary scientific studies on cooperation and conflict.
-This module includes a field trip which will allow you to gain a broader understanding of the subject area.
+This module includes a field trip to the city of Manchester and the Imperial War Museum North.

 The topic of climate change is currently at the forefront of global politics and there is growing pressure on countries around the world to find ways in which to reduce carbon emissions and take significant steps to mitigate the likely impacts of a warming world.
 Renewable energy offers part of the solution, however, opinion remains divided on whether these technologies can meet the world demand for affordable clean energy.
 Is it possible to make the successful transition to more sustainable forms of energy despite the wide-ranging technical, political, economic and environmental challenges?